t2trg/t2trg-rest-iot/draft-keranen-t2trg-rest-iot.md

 --- back

 # Future Work

-* More details on the definition of application state.
-Is server involved and to what extent.

 * Discuss design patterns, such as "Observing state (asynchronous updates) of a resource", "Executing a Function", "Events as State", "Conversion", "Collections", "robust communication in network with high packet loss", "unreliable (best effort) communication", "3-way commit", etc.